hareesh-r/fullstack-seminar/README.md

 # Fullstack Seminar Project

-This project includes a frontend client and a Node.js backend.
+This project includes a React frontend client and a Node.js backend.

 ## Getting Started